ivypowered/ivy-sprite-bot/README.md

 # ivy-sprite-bot

-`ivy-sprite-bot` is a Discord bot for the Ivy cryptocurrency, written in Go.
+`ivy-sprite-bot` is a Discord and Telegram bot for the Ivy cryptocurrency, written in Go.